Hang the DJ: Music

+The episode draws its name from a lyric in the Smiths' song "Panic", which plays in the final scene.
 The instrumental soundtrack for "Hang the DJ" was created by Alex Somers, with two pieces contributed by the Icelandic band Sigur Rós, "End" and "Match".
 The two songs are both ambient music: "End" is a five-minute structured piece featuring vocals by Jónsi, which Rolling Stone's Ryan Reed described as post-rock; "Match" is a 90-second segue with a dark tone and use of drones.
 Somers had previously produced music with the band, including on their most recent album Kveikur (2013).
 In 2018, the soundtrack was released on vinyl by Invada Records.

 Marketing

 In May 2017, a Reddit post unofficially announced the names and directors of the six episodes in series 4 of Black Mirror.
 The first trailer for the series was released by Netflix on 25 August 2017, and contained the six episode titles.
 Beginning on 24 November 2017, Netflix published a series of daily posters and trailers for the fourth series, referred to as the "13 Days of Black Mirror".
 The poster for "Hang the DJ" was released on 30 November and the trailer premiered the following day.
 On 6 December, Netflix published a trailer featuring an amalgamation of scenes from the fourth series, which announced that the series would be released on 29 December.